Service Details

 • Edit Service Settings: It allows you to make changes on the Service Installation Configuration page, where you can add new triggers, edit service configuration.

-• Open VS Code: It opens the VS Code page and allows you to debug FaaS application services.
+• Open VS Code: It opens the VS Code page and allows you to debug application services.

 • Add Trigger: It allows you to add a new trigger for the service.